 The award has two versions, graduate student and postdoctoral fellow, each given every four years.
 The H. D. Landahl Mathematical Biophysics Award will recognize the scientific contributions made by a graduate student or postdoctoral fellow who is making exceptional scientific contributions to mathematical biology.

-The award is acknowledged with a certificate, and a cash prize of USD $500.
-The award recipient will receive a certificate at the Society for Mathematical Biology Awards Ceremony, and an invitation to attend to the Annual Meeting of the Society.
+The award recipient will receive a cash award of $500 and a certificate at the award ceremony in the Annual Meeting of the Society.
+The will also receive an invitation to attend to the Annual Meeting of the Society.

 Recipients of H. D. Landahl Award in Mathematical Biophysics

-2017 – Elisabeth G. Rens, Leiden University Mathematical Institute (graduate student)
+2017 – Elisabeth G. Rens, Leiden University (graduate student)